aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 - **Browser extension captures audio and meeting metadata from popular meeting apps** - an easy to install browser extension captures meeting metadata and audio from you (your microphone) and others (from the meeting browser tab).
 Browsers supported: Chrome.
 Meeting Apps supported: Zoom and Chime (Teams and/or WebEx coming soon). *Standalone meeting apps don't work with LMA - instead launch your meetings in the browser.*
   <p align="left"><img src="./images/readme-browser-extension.png" alt="Browser Extension" /></p>

 *Important: You are responsible for complying with legal, corporate, and ethical restrictions that apply to recording meetings and calls.
-Do not use this solution to stream, record, or transcribe calls if otherwise prohibited.
-Notify all other meeting participants and obtain their permission before starting LMA meeting streaming.*
+Do not use this solution to stream, record, or transcribe calls if otherwise prohibited.*

 ## Prerequisites